jcervas/teaching/2024-2025/class-cmu-84-309/syllabus.md

 >     US Congress.
 Oxford University Press.
 >   - Suri, J. 2022.
 Civil War by Other Means: America’s Long and
 >     Unfinished Fight for Democracy.
 PublicAffairs.
+>   - Coppock, A. 2023.
+Persuasion in Parallel: How Information Changes
+>     Minds about Politics.
+University of Chicago Press.

 **Op-ed w/ peer-review**: Drawing on a topic related to this course, or something political from your own life or experience, write an op-ed